zech-chi/1337-Minishell-42/README.md

-new branch to work in
+new branch to work in woking v3